Skip to main content

 More than 8 years7.5% after allowance7.5% after allowance*

-After 8 years, you benefit from an annual tax-free allowance on gains:
+After holding your contract for 8 years, you receive an annual tax-free allowance on gains:

 • €4,600 for single individuals